Backlinks (Link Building)

 This is especially useful for companies that receive press, participate in events, publish reports, collaborate with partners, or have products referenced in industry content.

-Internal links are not backlinks, but they help external links work harder.
+Internal links are not backlinks, but they help backlinks work harder.

-If a page earns strong backlinks but sits isolated from the rest of the website, some of that authority and relevance may not flow efficiently across related content.
+If a page earns strong backlinks but sits isolated from the rest of the website, some of that authority, context, and discovery value may not flow efficiently across related content.

 A good internal linking structure helps connect linkable assets to commercial pages, supporting pages, category pages, and related informational content.